 10. Stone Carving (and other Art)

 Kids love Inukshuks, especially building an Inukshuk, and everyone loves bears so the soapstone carvings in Fathom Stone Art Gallery are worth checking out at any time.
-But why not put the kids in a stone carving art class so they can learn to carve Inukshuks or bears on their own.
-Classes run from one hour to 6+ for ages 5 and up.
-Arts Whistler, the local arts council, also offers a host of summer workshops and programs and both the Squamish Lil’wat Cultural Centre and new Audain Art Gallery are worth bringing the kids into.
+But why not put the kids in a stone carving art class so they can learn to carve Inukshuks or bears on their own?
+Arts Whistler, the local arts council, also offers a host of summer workshops and programs and both the Squamish Lil’wat Cultural Centre and new Audain Art Museum are worth bringing the kids into.
 Find a full list of Whistler Arts and Culture facilities here.

 11. Family Adventure Zone/ Whistler Farmers’ Market